Where Are They Now: Tara Black, Origin Gluten-Free Bakery Ltd.

 Q. If you could do it all over again, what would you tell yourself when you were just starting your business?

 A. Truthfully I don’t think I would say anything different than I did back then.
 I believed that we could provide a really valuable service and that there was an unknown demand for it.
 So I ran with the potential and I choose to keep doing that.
 We have evolved to where we are now and in some ways, with each new decision, you find you are constantly restarting your business.
 That is the fun part (for me).

 Q. What do you think the BC business community will be like in 10 years?

 A. In 10 years from now I will be a little bit wiser and will likely have a different perspective again.
-I trust that so long as there are curious people out there striving to developing their communities, whether in person or online, the BC business community will be vibrant.
+I trust that so long as there are curious people out there striving to develop their communities, whether, in person or online, the BC business community will be vibrant.
 The inspiration that we have seen through this pandemic shows how resilient we can be, even when set back without warning.
-Those of us that go into participating in business like challenges and we have been presented with a lot of them over the last couple of years.
+Those of us that go into participating in business-like challenges have been presented with a lot of them over the last couple of years.
 I think this makes us stronger and forces our creativity.

 Video created by Western Economic Diversification Canada

 One thought on “Where Are They Now: Tara Black, Origin Gluten-Free Bakery Ltd.”